-The consequences for drug trafficking are also so significant because multiple charges are often involved.
-A full-fledged federal investigation may result in complex multicount cases involving not only federal drug offenses, but also money laundering, gun charges, conspiracy charges and the like.
+The consequences of drug trafficking are also so significant because multiple charges are often involved.
+A full-fledged federal investigation may result in complex multicount cases involving not only federal drug offenses but also money laundering, gun charges, conspiracy charges, and the like.

 These agencies have vast resources at their disposal to conduct large-scale investigations.
 In addition, while state investigators are limited within North Carolina borders, the federal government can conduct investigations across state lines.

 Firearms are highly regulated under federal law.
-Most federal gun charges, however, involving illegal possession of a firearm.
+Most federal gun charges, however, involve illegal possession of a firearm.

-Weapons trafficking charges typically involving buying, selling or distributing firearms (including explosives and certain ammunition) without a license.
+Weapons trafficking charges typically involve buying, selling, or distributing firearms (including explosives and certain ammunition) without a license.
 Trafficking charges may also arise when a person straw-purchases or transfers a firearm from the legal owner to somebody else

 Federal weapons trafficking charges (and related gun charges) are often accompanied by federal drug trafficking charges.
 It is not uncommon for drug traffickers to use firearms during their operations.